-Medieval Lords played a significant role in the Medieval Era.
-They filled an important role in the feudal system of medieval times.
+Medieval Lords played a significant role in Medieval times *They filled an important role in the feudal system

 Medieval Lords Definition

-The wife of the lord was referred to as the ladyof the manor or castle.
+The wife of the lord was referred to as the lady of the manor.
 Marriages among nobles were mostly arranged by their parents or guardians.

 The Feudal system first developed after William the Conquerorinvaded and conquered England.
 He gave fiefs (lands) to his Norman vassals in exchange for helping him complete his quest.
 The system became widespread after the successful takeover of France in 900 AD.

 Medieval Lords and Feudal Land